What is a Semester School?

-The School for Ethics and Global Leadership is located in Washington,

-	D.C., United States.
+- The School for Ethics and Global Leadership is located in Washington, D.C., United States.

-	- Click here for Hawaii Outdoors Institute Semester School Website Focused

-	on sustainability, environmental conservation, leadership, culture, and

-	community service, Hawaii Outdoors Institute is located near Honoka'a,

-	Hawaii, United States.
+- Click here for Hawaii Outdoors Institute Semester School Website Focused on sustainability, environmental conservation, leadership, culture, and community service, Hawaii Outdoors Institute is located near Honoka'a, Hawaii, United States.

-	- Click here for Kroka Semester Programs Website An expeditionary semester

-	program based out of Marlow, New Hampshire.
+- Click here for Kroka Semester Programs Website An expeditionary semester program based out of Marlow, New Hampshire.

-	- Click here for the School in the Woods Website A semester school for

-	environmental science and outdoor education for middle schoolers, is located

-	near Ivoryton, Connecticut, United States.
+- Click here for the Steward Outdoor School A semester school for environmental science and outdoor education for middle schoolers, is located near Ivoryton, Connecticut, United States.